clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

 :tag, so `(let [m (cfg)] (:port m))` and nested chains resolve like keyword access on the call itself.

+A second review round hardened the closed-map semantics: a dynamic map key, an unquoted symbol or computed form, can evaluate to any key, so such a map is open and the dynamic entries never land in `:val`. into can overwrite the seed's entries, so its result keeps key presence but drops value facts, and a dynamic assoc key does the same for earlier pairs while later known pairs re-establish them. assoc'd entries keep their source positions for diagnostics. when-first binds an element, not the init, so it gets no tag.
+A qualified `:keys` entry matches its `:or` default by local binding name.
+A nil-testing conditional-let strips nil from the binding's eager tag, and a provably nil init leaves the dead body unchecked, the dead-body warning stays future work.
+Known gaps: deferred destructuring resolves keyword keys only, `:strs`/`:syms` through a fn return are untyped, and literal value tracking covers keyword and string tokens only.

 ## Future work

 - Destructured params, second steps: constraints on the `:as` binding could